PhD Candidate, Philosophy, Loyola University Chicago

 “The teacher is of course an artist, but being an artist does not mean that he or she can make the profile, can shape the students.
 What the educator does in teaching is to make it possible for the students to become themselves.” - Paulo Freire, We Make the Road by Walking: Conversations on Education and Social Change

-In teaching philosophy, it is my goal to guide students towards understanding their own values, what their place is in the world, what duties they have towards others and their communities, how to combat injustice, and how they can live according to philosophical virtues.
-My teaching philosophy is informed by my training in the social justice focused traditions of Ignatian pedagogy, critical pedagogy, and transformative learning.
-This also means I accompany my students in the learning process by being a facilitator of active learning in the classroom rather than through traditional lecture-based models of education.
-My students learn through cooperative, problem-based learning scenarios, consistent reflection on personal values, debates and discussions, creative projects, and more.
-Beyond developing the skills consistent with the discipline of philosophy, I intend to have my students leave my classes having deepened or developed new value commitments, new "philosophical roots," and with an intention to engage in positive social change.
+I try to give my students this kind of learning experience by being a facilitator of active learning in the classroom rather than through traditional lectures.
+My students learn through cooperative, problem-based learning scenarios, consistent reflection on personal values, debates and discussions, living philosophy projects, creative projects, and more.
+Beyond developing the skills consistent with the discipline of philosophy, I intend to have my students leave my classes having developed or deepened their value commitments, nurtured a sense of meaning and purpose in life, and cultivated a philosophical community.

 Course Syllabi

-Pedagogical Certification
+Pedagogical Certifications

 Summer 2021